DanielManogilLasheras/ODOO-OWL-Repository/README.md

 - Use debian\odoo.conf to setup the configuration of addons and connection values.
 - use a base of launch.json in this repository to setup the launch.

+## Command line to clone a gitlab repository with an Odoo submodule for faster deployment:

 ## Parts of an Odoo module
 - We can see the import file init.py, and the manifest.py which contains the information about the module The "data" section indicates where the views are contained.